IgorBarbashov/nodejs-2021-q4/task_01_ciphering_cli_tool/README.md

 ## How to use and run tests
 - Command string for run tool: `node index options`
-- Command string for run tests: `npm run test`
+- Command string for tests:
+  - run tests: `npm run test`
+  - run tests in watch mode: `npm run test:watch`
+  - get information about tests coverage: `npm run test:coverage`

 ## Description of options
 CLI tool can accept 3 `options` (short alias and full name):